agentsix1/Custom-Recipes-Wiki/docs/ideas.md

 - Add ability to customize the output the crafted item.
 Including lores, names, and enchants
 - Add ability to global announce when someone makes a certain item
 - Add ability to permission required announce when someone makes a certain item
+- Add a basic api to add, remove, or remove a recipe